sdbip/Segerfeldt.EventStore/README.md

 ## Optimistic locking

 Concurrent modification of shared state can be a big problem.
 If two users happen to change the same entity at the same time, there's a risk that they both read the same initial state, and then make conflicting changes that cannot be reconciled.
 This library employs “optimistic locking” to avoid such a scenario.
-Every entity has a `Version` that is read when it is reconstituted, and again before publishing changes.
+Every entity has a `version` that is read when it is reconstituted, and again before publishing changes.
 Only if the version is the same at both instants is publishing allowed.

 If the stored state is the same, it is assumed that no other process has changed the state in the intervening time.
 If no one has yet published new changes, there is no possibility of a conflict, and publishing the current changes will be allowed.
 At that time, the version is also incremented to indicate to any other active process that the state has now changed.

 If the stored version number is different from what was read at reconstitution, the state has changed during the execution of this action.
-Since a different state can potentially affect the outcome of the action, all the current changes are to be considered invalid and publishing them is not allowed.
-Our only choice is whether to abort the operation entirely or perform the action again.
-If we choose to repeat the action, we must discard the invalid state information and reconstitute the entity from its new state.
-Then we can repeat the action from the updated state, and try to publish those changes.
+Since a different state can potentially affect the outcome of this action, all the current changes are to be considered invalid and publishing them is not allowed.
+Our only choices are to either abort the operation entirely or perform the action again.
+If we choose to repeat the action, we must discard the current, invalid state information, and reconstitute the entity from its new state.
+Then we can perform the action on this state, and try to publish those changes.

 ## Tables

 State is stored in a relational database with built-in support for MS SQL Server, SQLite and PostgreSQL.
 Note that table names are never quoted in the SQL scripts, and, because reasons, PostgreSQL converts unquoted names to lowercase.
 That is however the only difference you will see.

+The table layout is the exact same as used by the C# NuGet package Segerfeldt.EventSourcing.
+A write model generated by a C# web application should be 100% compatible with the Swift Projection target defined here.
+And vice versa too.

 The `Entities` table: